Frequently Asked Questions

 Q: Can you explain the difference between a sparkle finish and a glitter?

-A: The sparkles are made with silver colored aluminum “flakes” , and the glass glitters are made with actual glass “flakes”.
+A: The sparkle wraps contain silver colored aluminum “flakes”.
+On the other hand, the glass glitter wraps contain actual glass “flakes”.
 Glass glitters reflect light a bit more brilliantly, but are much more brittle and difficult to work with.